AndryRafam/Shadow/README.md

 <h2 align="left"> PASSWORD RULES </h2>
 The program requires two passwords for encryption and decryption.
 Each password must be different.

-	1) Password must be at least 12 Characters long (At least 12 characters).
+	1) Each password must be at least 12 Characters long (At least 12 characters).
-	2) Password must contains at least ONE Upper character.
+	2) Each password must contains at least ONE Upper character.
-	3) Password must contains at least ONE Lower character.
+	3) Each password must contains at least ONE Lower character.
-	4) Password must contains at least ONE Digit.
+	4) Each password must contains at least ONE Digit.
-	5) Password must contains at least ONE Special Character.
+	5) Each password must contains at least ONE Special Character.

 <h4 align="left"> WARNING FOR DECRYPTION !!! </h4>
 This program comes with a security measure, which means that if the user enters the wrong password, the data contained in the files/folders will be erased.
 (See output example at the last line).